manuel-serrano/hiphop/doc/api.md

 this end, the signal declaration must provide a combination function, which must be commutative and that takes two parameters: the old value, and a value provided from a emit statement.
 Then the return value of the function is the new value of the signal.
+A combination function is given with the following keyword:

+* `combine\_with` takes a JavaScript function.

 ```hopscript
 ${ doc.include("../tests/value1.js", 6, 13) }
 ```

+It is possible to automatically reinitialize an combined signal at the beginning of each reaction:

+* `reinit\_func` takes a JavaScript function, that return a value that initializes the signal.

 # Expressions